-Net change in fund balances - total governmental funds \$ 232,958 Amounts reported for governmental activities in the Statement of Activities ("SOA") are different because: Certain property tax revenues are deferred in the funds.
+Net change in fund balances - total governmental funds \$ 368,504 Amounts reported for governmental activities in the Statement of Activities ("SOA") are different because: Certain property tax revenues are deferred in the funds.
 This is the change in these amounts this year.
-18,218 Capital outlays are not reported as expenses in the SOA.
-334,294 The depreciation of capital assets used in governmental activities is not reported in the funds.
-(411,553) GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
-These pension contributions made after the measurement date of the plan increased net position.
-92,439 Pension contributions made before the measurement date and during the previous fiscal year were expended and recorded as a reduction to NPL.
-(91,184) The proportionate share of the TRS pension expense on the plan as a whole had to be recorded.
-The net pension expense decreased net position.
-(216,401) GASB 75 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+Capital outlays are not reported as expenses in the SOA.
+(17,831) 201,222 The depreciation of capital assets used in governmental activities is not reported in the funds.
+(423,934) GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These pension contributions made after the measurement date of the plan increased ending net position.
+107,651 Pension contributions made before the measurement date and during the previous fiscal year were expended and recorded as a reduction to NPL.
+(92,439) Changes in the net pension liability and related deferred inflows and outflows are recognized in the government wide financials but are not reported in the fund financials statements.
+The effect of the change is a , , , decrease in net position.
+(110,334) GASB 75 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
 These OPEB contributions made after the measurement date of the plan increased net position.
-32,968 OPEB contributions made before the measurement date and during the previous fiscal year were expended and recorded as a reduction in the net OPEB liability.
-(30,390) The proportionate share of the TRS-Care expense on the plan as a whole had to be recorded.
-The net OPEB expense decreased net position.
-(21,496) Change in net position of governmental activities - Statement of Activities \$ (60 147) onange in her position of governmental activities - Statement of Activities (60,147)
+OPEB contributions made before the measurement date and during the previous fiscal year were 35,202 expended and recorded as a reduction in the net OPEB liability.
+(32,968) Changes in the net OPEB liability and related deferred inflows and outflows are recognized in the government wide financials but are not reported in the fund financials statements.
+The effect of the change is an increase in net position.
+59,319 Change in net position of governmental activities - Statement of Activities \$ 94,392

-STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS AUGUST 31, 2020
+STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS AUGUST 31, 2021